nnamdiohu/my-first-demo/README.md

-# demo-git
-for learning purposes
+this is. for learning purpose